 1. A permalink allows a user to link directly to a specific forum post so that it can be shared easily with others.
 The Permalink option can be seen when clicking to reply to a post.
 When it is clicked the permalink is highlighted to the side and with a particular web address which can copy and paste to use elsewhere.

-2. In order to easily see the unread posts it can be highlighted by clicking User Menu (Available at the top right of the dashboard or course home page displayed with the user photo)Preference Forum Preference Forum trackingYes; highlight new posts for me
+2. In order to easily see the unread posts it can be highlighted by clicking User Menu (Available at the top right of the dashboard or course home page displayed with the user photo) and choosing the following options in the subsequent steps Preference Forum Preference Forum trackingYes; highlight new posts for me